Sat0ri1/CNN-app/README.md

 ## Project Overview

 This project uses a convolutional neural network (CNN) to classify tarantula species from images.
-The model was trained on approximately 110-130 images per class, with data augmentation techniques applied to improve generalization.
+There were two models trained on approximately 110-130 images per class, with data augmentation techniques applied to improve generalization.
+Both models and database were built by me and are too heavy for github.
+Online app is linked below (Running on Streamlit Cloud).

 ---